YouBase/white-paper/distributed-storage.md

 ## Link Storage - Content Addressable Data Store

 As mentioned above, the link storage is a key value store where the lookup key is a hash of the contents.
-This can be as simple as a file saved to the local filesystem, where the file name is a hash of the file content or a proprietary cloud solutions like S3 where, again, the file name is a hash of the contents.
-IPFS is the logical choice for YouBase at this time as IPFS fullfills current requirements for a distributed store, independent of any one 3rd party.
+This can be as simple as a file saved to the local file system, where the file name is a hash of the file content or a proprietary cloud solutions like Amazon S3 where, again, the file name is a hash of the contents.
+IPFS is the logical choice for YouBase at this time as IPFS fulfills current requirements for a distributed store, independent of any one 3rd party.